realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 In this episode we will first run our project in Docker.
 Then we will push it to Kubernetes cluster on IBM Cloud.

-Docker image is lightweight, portable, self-sufficient.
+Docker image is lightweight, portable, and self-sufficient.
 Once you create a Docker image, you can run it almost everywhere.
 On the other hand, Kubernetes will handle those high level concepts such as storage, network and scale-up.

 You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part5/firstgame) for the code of this episode.